-Transactions involving reciprocal assets and liabilities between fully consolidated companies are eliminated in the Consolidated Financial Statements.
+Transactions involving reciprocal assets and liabilities, as well as income and expense, between ERYTECH (the "Parent") and ERYTECH Pharma Inc. are eliminated in the Consolidated Financial Statements.

 4.3 Foreign currencies

 Functional Currency and Translation of Financial Statements in Foreign Currency